-The Agilent 66311B is shipped from the factory with the output compensation set to Low Mode.
+The dc source is shipped from the factory with the output compensation set to Low Mode.
 If you do not know the input capacitance of the phone that you are testing, leave the input capacitance set to Low Mode initially.
-This is because in Low Mode, the output of the dc source will be stable when testing cellular phones that have virtually any input capacitance (from $0~\mu F$ to $12,000~\mu F$ ).
+This is because in Low Mode, the output of the dc source will be stable when testing cellular phones that have virtually any input capacitance (from $0~\mu F$ to $12{,}000~\mu F$).
 Low mode however, has a slower transient response (see appendix A).

-The High Mode output compensation setting provides faster transient response performance for most phones.
-(Most phones have input capacitances greater than 5 $\mu$ F.) In High Mode however, the operation of the dc source may be momentarily unstable with phones that have input capacitances less than 5 $\mu$ F.
+The High Mode output compensation setting provides faster transient response performance for phones with input capacitances greater than $5\mu F$.
+(Most phones have input capacitances greater than $5\mu F$.)
+In High mode, operation of the dc source may be momentarily unstable with phones that have input capacitances less than $5\mu F$, or if the output sense leads are not connected.
+Note that if the dc source senses that there is no load on the output, it will automatically switch from High compensation mode to Low compensation mode.